Juna Akhada Peshwani

 Lord Shiva on his horse

-There was something else interesting about him that not only he but his whole family was actively involved in the parade.
+Even more interesting was the fact that his whole family was involved.
 His real son was playing baby Shiva.
-After the makeup, the person playing Lord Shiva went to the temple to get blessing and this is time when he is supposed to call the God in his body.
-The parade started right after this.
-All the characters had sat on different animals horses and started the parade.
-The parade went to many different neighborhoods.
-I don’t know how but thousands of people showed up in the parade.
-There was loud music, people were dancing, snake charmers were showing snakes and people were firing crackers to celebrate the event.
+After his makeup was done, the man playing Lord Shiva went to the temple for blessings.
+This is the moment when he is believed to invite the spirit of Shiva into his body.
+The parade began right after this.
+All the characters rode on different animals and horses as the procession moved through many neighborhoods.
+I don’t know how, but thousands of people joined the parade.
+There was loud music, people dancing, snake charmers performing, and firecrackers going off everywhere to celebrate.

 free Bhang